 Update: But major US games platforms do not yet allow IARC ratings

-content of a game, and are usually hard to find, especially on Steam.
+rundown on the content of a game, and are usually hard to find, especially on Steam.
 What you find on retail copies of video games are long-form ratings.
-The key difference is that short-form ratings can be given free of charge, but long-form ratings require
+The key difference is that short-form ratings can be given free of charge, but

-developers could still get free ratings from them.
-The IARC is a group created by the ESRB (read: ESA) that's trying to create a unified age rating system internationally, doing away with PEGI and CERO and any other independent software regulatory
+out that developers could still get free ratings from them.
+The IARC is a group created by the ESRB (read: ESA) that's trying to create a unified age rating system internationally, doing away with PEGI and CERO and any other independent

 We Happy Few is a 2018 Canada survival horror from Compulsion Games